Summary

 acquire cloud services through self-service purchases or

-outsource the management of their cloud services to a partner in the Cloud Solution Provider program.
+outsource the management of their cloud services to a partner in the Cloud Solution Provider programme.

-A limited subset of on-premises software licenses without Software Assurance is also available.
+A limited subset of on-premises software licences without Software Assurance is also available in the CSP channel, but not currently in the MCA-E.

 Microsoft Online Subscription Agreement